By Angela Hansen

 I ended up enrolling my children in another private school, which turned out to be a mistake.
 Although the new school was a non-denominational religious school, its morals and standards were in utter disarray, and harmful to its students.
 Throughout the course of the year, students at this morally-bankrupt school shared inappropriate videos on YouTube with my children – all with the support of the teachers and principal.
 Additionally, the school’s education and curriculum was of subpar quality, and I was paying far more than what I should have paid for an inferior education.

-After having many discussions with the teachers and principal over the students’ inappropriate conduct and the school’s overall curriculum, I decided that if by the end of the school year I could not find the perfect new school, I would homeschool my children.
+After having many discussions with the teachers and principal over the students’ inappropriate conduct and the school’s overall curriculum, I decided that if by the end of the school year I could not find the perfect new school, I would pull my children out of their traditional private school and find an alternative education system for them.
 This compelled me to go back to school to earn my Master’s Degree in Education in Teaching and Learning and to obtain my teaching credential.
 After making this decision, I quit my full-time job as a Human Resources Director of a large company and set out to be the best teacher my children would ever have.

 As the end of the school year came, we did not have a viable new school to send our children to.
-I told my husband that I would be homeschooling our boys next year.
+I told my husband that I would be teaching our boys myself next year.
 In the beginning he was mildly freaked out by the notion, as evidenced by his first response: “We have invested thousands and thousands of dollars in our children’s education, and for what?
-So that you can pull them out to homeschool them?
+So that you can pull them out to teach them at home?
 Won’t that mess up their education, not to mention their social skills?”
 It was a tough sell, but in the end I managed to persuade him to let me take responsibility for their education and socialization.

-Inviting other students to work alongside my boys had a tremendously positive impact on my boys’ overall homeschooling experience.
+Inviting other students to work alongside my boys had a tremendously positive impact on my boys’ overall educational experience at home.
 As a result, they became more self-motivated to get their work done quickly; and they became more engaged, excited, and interested in their learning experiences.
 This one little change made a huge difference, so much so that even my husband noticed the positive difference in my boys’ attitudes toward learning.
-Because we had created such a wonderful home-grown learning environment that was working so well for my boys and their friends, my husband began to prod me to open a homeschool school.
+Because we had created such a wonderful home-grown learning environment that was working so well for my boys and their friends, my husband began to prod me to open an academy that provides an alternative educational option, aside from traditional homeschool, private school, and public school.
 And he kept prodding me.
 And that is how American Academy of Strategic Education came to be.

 We opened our doors in September 2017 with only a few full-time and part-time students.
 In just a few short months we have developed seven different academic and social programs that meet the needs of all of our students.
 Moving forward, to help meet the demand of students who are driving long distances to come to our academy, we will be opening additional academies throughout Orange County.
 We look forward to sharing our unique learning opportunities with students everywhere.